 1.5 Contract Payment Methodology.

 Within each State fiscal year, the Agency will pay the Contractor the annual Contract value, (annual Contract value does not include incentive payments) paid in monthly installments.
 Monthly installments will consist of a monthly fixed fee for a majority of the services provided under this Contract, and a separate monthly fee for Post Adoption Support (Section 1.3.7.2) paid for by federal PSSF funds.
 Contractor shall track expenditures for Post-Adoption Support funded by federal PSSF funds, and Contractor shall only be reimbursed for approved expenditures up to the set monthly amount.
+Allowable expenses for PSSF funds include costs related to the delivery of services, planning, consultation, coordination, training, quality assurance measures, data collection, evaluations, and supervision related to the provision of services referenced in Section 1.3.7.2.
+Administrative costs are not allowable under PSSF for this RFP.
+Administrative costs for the purposes of PSSF include payroll; personnel functions; management, maintenance and operation of space and property; data processing and computer services; accounting; budgeting; and auditing.
+PSSF funds are also prohibited for purchase or construction of facilities.
 If the annual allocation of PSSF funds are not used by the end of the fiscal year, the final monthly payment shall be reduced by the unspent balance.

 If approved, Contractor may also invoice up to $50,000 per Service Area in approved start-up costs.